hzeller/beagleg/README.md

                       |
     Direction: GPIO-1 | 12,   13,   14,   15,    16,    17,  18,   19
            BBB Header |P8-12 P8-11 P8-16 P8-15 P9-15 P9-23  P9-14 P9-16

+Note that Step and Direction are carefully chosen in a way that they are on different GPIO words.
+This improves the possible timing we can achieve (unfortunately, not all BBB stepper projects out there were bothering with this detail).

 Motor enable for all motors is on `GPIO-1`, bit 28, P9-12 (The mapping right now was done because these are consecutive GPIO pins that